Skip to Main Content

 2. Consider using a cosigner when refinancing

-You’ll typically need good to excellent credit to qualify for refinancing — a good credit score is usually considered to be 700 or higher.
-There are also several lenders that offer refinancing for bad credit, but these loans usually come with higher interest rates compared to good credit loans.
+You'll typically need good credit to qualify for refinancing — a good credit score is a FICO score of 670 or higher.
+Several lenders offer refinancing for bad credit, but these loans usually have higher interest rates than good credit loans.

-If you’re struggling to get approved, consider applying with a creditworthy cosigner.
-Even if you don’t need a cosigner to qualify, having one could get you a lower interest rate than you’d get on your own.
+If you're struggling to get approved, consider applying with a cosigner who has strong credit.
+Around 80% of student loan refinancing applications with a cosigner were approved in 2024, according to Credible marketplace data.
+Even if you don't need a cosigner to qualify, having one could get you a lower interest rate than you'd get on your own.

 tip Icon